 The Trailing Stop is a unique way to maximize the profitability of our forex trading strategy.
-It enables us to follow dynamically a trend in the market, and allow traders let run their winning trades, which is an absolute important key for successful strategy.
+It enables us to follow dynamically a trend in the market, and allow traders to let run their winning trades, which is an absolute important key for a successful strategy.
 It also enables us to rapidly cut potential losses and to lock up our profitable trades on certain levels of profit.

 Normally the trailing stop should be inserted just after our trade has reached a break-even level, because the main aim of this function is to lock up profits gradually, the stop loss moving automatically as the profit level grows.